litterat/litterat/100DaysOfCode.md

  - Litterat PEP end user guide.
 User guide to using library & examples.
  - Litterat PEP serialization guide.
 For people writing serialization formats.

+## Day 31 - February 27 - Model changes

+Refactored the litterat-model moving the types into the main package and writing some documentation.

+## Day 30 - February 26 - Back to it.

+After a month off, time to make some more progress.
+Renamed litterat-pep to litterat-bind.
+Renamed litterat-schema to litterat-model.
+This is a better reflection of the theory that was previously explored.
+The litterat-bind is the language binding and is how the model is implemented and realised in the language.
+The litterat-model is the abstract data model.
+At some point the model could be expressed as a schema syntax; and should be able to be expressed in different schema syntax such as JSON Schema or XML Schema.

 ## Day 29 - January 27 - More editing